camisatx/Guides/Kubernetes.md

     9.3.
 Delete the containers stored in the Google Container Repository

     9.4.
 Delete the containers stored locally: `docker image rm gcr.io/${PROJECT_ID}/hello-app`

+## Multiple Containers via Declarative Config

+YAML based configuration files can be used to specify the values for container deployment and service creation.
+The deployment and service variables can be combined into a single file or separate files.

+Run the configuration files with: `kubectl apply -f <directory>/`. `kubectl apply` can be used for both creating and updating objects.

+Objects can be deleted with: `kubectl delect -f <filename>`.

+View the current configuration of the object with: `kubectl get -f <filename|url> -o yaml`

+### Example

+The following example is taken from the [Redis and PHP Guestbook](https://cloud.google.com/kubernetes-engine/docs/tutorials/guestbook) tutorial from the Google Cloud docs.

+Steps:

+1. Specify the project environment within the terminal for easy retrieval: `export PROJECT_ID="$(gcloud config get-value project -q)"`

+    1.1.
+Change the default `gcloud` environment with: `gcloud config set project PROJECT_ID` where `PROJECT_ID` is the exact name of the environment you specified within the Google Cloud console

+2. Create the container cluster (a pool of Compute Engine VM instances running Kubernetes) where the containers will be run: `gcloud container clusters create guestbook --num-nodes=3`

+    2.1.
+If you are using an existing cluster, retrieve the cluster's credentials with: `gcloud container clusters get-credentials guestbook`

+3. Deploy the object and starting the service by running `kubectl create -f <yaml-file>` for both configuration files

+4. View the deployed objects with: `kubectl get pods`

+5. View the active services with: `kubectl get services`